 - Rectangular (or emerald-cut)

 - Triangle (or trillian or trilliant)

-Zales has been known as The Diamond Store for nearly 100 years – and for good reason!
+Zales has been The Diamond Store for nearly 100 years – and for good reason!
 Shop online at Zales.com to view our extensive selection of halo-framed engagement rings, multi-stone engagement rings, three-stone engagement rings and solitaires with side accents.

-You can also shop our Create Your Own boutique and design a custom design for the one you love.
+You can also shop our create your own design centers and make a custom design for the one you love.
 Or, visit your local Zales retail store and speak with a knowledgeable jewelry consultant.
-Either way, you're sure to find the ring of her dreams.
+Either way, you're sure to find the ring of her (or your) dreams.